 Creating a more just world requires training transformational educators who prioritize social justice and equity in classrooms and organizations.
 Our Office of Urban Outreach Initiatives (UOI) oversees several key programs dedicated to preparing tomorrow’s change agents.
 UOI efforts include the Donovan Urban Teaching Scholars program and the Mental Health Urban Scholars program.

 As part of an intensive one-year M.Ed. program that leads to licensure, Donovan Urban Teaching Scholars learn how to flourish as K–12 teachers in urban schools through a curriculum that prioritizes critical inquiry, social justice education, and community building.

 Our intent is to develop unique collaborations that allow diverse students' voices to be heard and their change agency recognized.
-These collaborations include but are not limited to: St. Joseph Preparatory High School's College Road Program.

 Want to partner with us?

 firstname.lastname@example.org | 617-552-4213

 "No matter where the oppressed are found, the act of love is commitment to their cause - the cause of liberation." - Freire